SAP/spartacus-docs/_pages/install/cors.md

 In development, the allowed origins are often configured with an asterisk (`*`), which allowlists all clients, regardless of their domain.
 In a production environment, this should contain the different domains that are allowed to interact with the back end API.

+Since SAP Commerce Cloud version 2105, it is not allowed to use the combination of the allowCredentials=true and allowedOrigins=* attributes.
+In these cases, use allowedOriginPatterns=* instead.

 ### allowedMethods

 The allowed headers must include all the HTTP methods that are allowed to be used.
 For Spartacus, the following methods should be configured: